-A positive attitude is infectious and an important element of success in any business.
-Convey a positive attitude; speak and articulate information with confidence and engage the patient in dialogue to ensure you have gathered all of the facts about them and what they are requesting.
-This will set you apart significantly from others practices that invest in training their staff.
+1. Be enthusiastic, engaging and confident: A positive attitude is infectious and an important element of success in any business.
+This article from the Huffington Post explains the importance of a positive attitude in business.
+Convey a positive attitude, speak and articulate information with confidence, and engage the patient in dialogue to ensure you have gathered all of the facts about them and what they are requesting.
+This will set you apart significantly from others practices that don’t invest in training their staff.

-Listen to prospective patients—assess their needs and desires before pitching a service or treatment.
+2. Listen first: Listen to prospective patients—assess their needs and desires before pitching a service or treatment.
 Strive to make a genuine connection with each patient.
 You want to “land the patient.”
-See TSIA’s explanation of the LAER (Land-Adopt-Renew-Expand) model here.
-The LAER Model that I teach stands for Listen, Acknowledge, Explore, Respond.
-Most often, people tend to Listen and Respond without really understanding patient needs.
+See TSIA’s explanation of the Land, Adopt, Renew, Expand (LAER) model here.
+The LAER model I teach is Listen, Acknowledge, Explore, Respond.
+Most often, people tend to listen and respond without really understanding patient needs.
 Explore more details, show empathy and acknowledge that you fully understand what the patient is telling you.

-Your ability to connect, ask questions, and engage with potential patients is critical.
-The medical aesthetics space is very competitive, and consumers are far more educated and have numerous resources to explore.
-They also have many choices.
-So your ability to articulate with conviction by credentialing the business, the medical providers, and knowing the products and treatments you offer over the competition is paramount to a prospective patient wanting to schedule with you instead of another office.
+3. Ask questions: Your ability to connect, ask questions, and engage with potential patients is critical.
+The medical aesthetics space is very competitive, and the consumers are very educated and have numerous resources to explore.
+They also have many choices, so your ability to articulate with conviction by credentialing the business and providers, as well as knowing the products and treatments you offer over the competition is paramount to a prospective patient wanting to schedule with you over another office.

-If a patient asks if you offer Ulthera and you don’t, never say “no” or you’ve lost them.
-Instead, say: “May I ask who is calling?
-Hi [patient name], so you are interested in skin-tightening is that correct?”
-In order to start this conversation, you must know your technology and your competition, and be able to effectively convince them why what you offer is equally as good, if not better, than another option.
-More importantly, your knowledge and skill-set will make them want to schedule with you.
+4. Never say no: If a patient asks if you offer Ulthera and you don’t, do not say no, or you’ve lost them.
+Instead, say, “May I ask who is calling?
+Hi [patient name]—so you are interested in skin tightening, is that correct?”
+This means you must know your technology and your competition and be able to effectively convince them that what you offer is equally as good if not better than another option.
+More importantly, your knowledge and skill set will make them want to schedule with you.
 If that doesn’t work, ask if you can follow up with them.

-It is essential for your front office team to know every product and service offered in your office.
-They need to do their homework.
-They need to know every treatment: what it does, what it’s used for, and how it can be incorporated into a personalized treatment plan.
-By knowing the services and how they compare to your competitors, the patient is engaged and it makes them feel they have landed at the right office or medical spa.
+6. Be the expert: It is essential for you to know every product and service offered in your office.
+Do your homework.
+You need to know every treatment: What it does, what it’s used for and how it can be incorporated into a personalized treatment plan.
+By knowing your services and how they compare to your competitors’, you engage patients and make them feel they have landed at the right office.